approval workflow

 Invoice, requisition, or purchase order approvals — are all easy to manage in automated workflows.

-Start Precoro's 14-day free trial to see all the benefits for yourself.
+Book a demo of Precoro to see all the benefits for yourself.

 Procurement Basics